FOSSRIT/hfoss/doc/final_project_rubric.rst

     5 points.

 Is it Intuitive (easy to learn)
     10 points

-Does it have a polished feel to it?
-    10 points

 Does the game include includestructions on how to play? (tutorials, help screens, readme.txt?)